peterbjornx/meloader/README.md

 Running the tool requires mmaping addresses from 0x1000 onward and so means that low mmap addresses should be enabled.

-The chipset targetted by this tool is currently Sunrise Point (SPT, 100 series chipset).
+The chipset initially targetted by this tool is currently Sunrise Point (SPT, 100 series chipset), although it has since been rewritten to allow full reconfiguration of the emulated peripherals and interconnect.

 It is provided as a interoperability tool to allow development of open alternative firmwares for the CSME.